 Taking advantage of organic press mentions is a no-brainer.
 But there are advanced techniques brands can integrate to help improve their ROI and secure links to targeted pages.
-Read on to see how we’ve found success with advanced link move and reclamation practices in a broad range of markets.
+We’ll share three strategies to help you find success with advanced link move and reclamation practices in a broad range of markets.

 Link reclamation is a tried and true strategy of successful brands for a reason–it’s relatively easy, and it delivers.
 However, because this practice has been going on for so long, the amount of publishers still open to these kinds of link updates are dwindling.